iogbole/israelo/_posts/2023-10-12-ebpf-net-viz.md

 ```
 and it will surely mess up your network performance and introduce high CPU usage.
 I was once crazy enough to use 50% on an EC2 instance and it booted me out of SSH connection until I restarted the node via the console.  **Do not try this out at home ;)**

-The goal of this experiment is simple: To collect all TCP retransmissions from the kernel and push the metrics to Prometheus, as shown below.
+The goal of this experiment is simple: to collect all TCP retransmissions from the kernel and push the metrics to Prometheus, so that you can slice and dice the data as well as generate alerts if the retransmission rate exceeds a threshold.

 <img width="1510" alt="prom" src="https://user-images.githubusercontent.com/2548160/274725653-9b2ac550-01cc-4015-befb-9539a9b38d03.gif">

 ## Why eBPF?